AathreyaG/reactai-starter/analysis.md

 ### Detailed Analysis of the Problem Statement

-- **Objective:** Develop an application for the GSA Acquisition Workforce that facilitates the upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective:** Develop an application for the GSA Acquisition Workforce to facilitate the upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features:**
-  - **CSV File Upload:** Users should be able to upload CSV files containing product data through a web interface.
+  - **CSV File Upload:** Users should be able to upload CSV files containing product data through a web interface, with a size limit of 100MB.
   - **Catalog Management:** Users need the ability to search, edit, download, and publish product catalogs.
   - **Integration with Marketplaces:** The application must support publishing the catalog to GSA marketplaces.